Global surveillance of cancer survival

 CONCORD-2 includes analysis of global variation and trends in survival for 10 cancers in adults, and childhood leukaemia, and trends in survival from 1995 to 2009.
 It includes over 28 million cancer patients, provided by 279 cancer registries in 67 countries.
 More than 2,500 data sets have been checked and analysed.
 Net survival estimates up to five years after diagnosis will be published for 9 countries in Africa, 8 in Central and South America, 2 in North America, 16 in Asia, 30 in Europe, and 2 in Oceania; 40 countries contributed data with 100% coverage of the national population.

 The CONCORD Working Group met for the second time in June 2014 in Ottawa, Canada, during the North American Association of Central Cancer Registries (NAACCR), and the International Association of Cancer Registries (IACR) 2014 combined conferences.
 The agenda and presentations are available.

 The CONCORD Steering Committee includes scientists and cancer patients from 15 countries, with expertise in biostatistics, epidemiology, cancer registration and public health.
 The Steering Committee met to review progress and consider plans for 2014 in Buenos Aires, Argentina, on 24 October 2013, shortly after the 35th Scientific Conference of the International Association of Cancer Registries.

-The CONCORD programme is currently funded by nine agencies in five countries, to the end of 2016.
-The programme is endorsed by 31 national and international agencies, including WHO EURO, the Organisation for Economic Co-operation and Development (OECD) and the World Bank.
+The CONCORD programme is currently funded by 10 agencies in five countries, to the end of 2016.
+The programme is also endorsed by 31 national and international agencies, including WHO EURO, the Organisation for Economic Co-operation and Development (OECD) and the World Bank.

 - Canadian Partnership Against Cancer (Toronto), two years 2013-14